nazar-pc/CleverStyle-Framework/readme.md

 This results in constant and predictable performance, efficient storage usage (no forgotten files, cache items, configs and stuff like this) and full control over state of the system.

-# Key features

-* Components
- * Modules - for displaying main page content
- * Plugins - do not have dedicated pages and provide additional functionality
- * Blocks - are placed on around the page for displaying additional information
-* Events - ability to capture, respond or even override behavior of different aspects of the system without changing system itself
-* Users, groups and permissions for granular access to functionality
-* Localization and internationalization (both interface and content)
-* CSS, JavaScript and HTML processing with intelligent, high-performance and completely automatic minification, compression and caching
-* HTTP/2 Server Push (via preload) works automatically
-* Visual themes to personalize appearance
-* Multiple Databases and mirrors awareness
-* Multiple static content storages awareness
-* Caching everything that makes sense to put into cache
-* RESTful API and CLI interfaces
-* First-class WebComponents support (Polymer)
-* First-class AMD support (RequireJS)
-* First-class Composer, Bower and NPM support

 # Components
 Some components are developed in parallel with core in this repository